oceanprotocol/docs/content/concepts/tools.md

 ## Barge

 Barge is a shell script allowing you to run an Ocean network by orchestrating all [core components](/components) locally with Docker and Docker Compose.
+Extensively used by Ocean developers to develop and test Ocean core components locally, and the [quickest way](/setup/quickstart/) to get a full Ocean network up and running.

 <repo name="barge"></repo>